We Tested It: Vinegar As A Carpet Cleaner

 5. Once the vinegar has had a chance to soak in and work its magic, you’ll use a clean towel to soak it up.
 Blotting works great here, but if you’re just dying to rub or even scrub, have at it!
 You can even put a little elbow grease on it.
 Might as well give that carpet a good, deep cleaning.

 And that’s all there is to it!
 I’ve used this technique on so many spills, everything from party punch to baby poop.
 As long as the soiling is relatively fresh, this easy eco-friendly method will always do the trick.
 With no nasty fumes to leave behind; and if you want a fresh scent, try a citrus-infused cleaning vinegar!
 (PS You can mop with vinegar too.)

-Of course, if that spill is due to a leak, find a local roofing professional and get a handle on things before the rainy season starts.
+Of course, if that spill is due to a leaky roof rather than a leaky pooch, find a local roofing professional and get a handle on things before the rainy season starts.